geschke/grav-theme-tikva/README.md

 For custom sites, you have to add the site name, Font Awesome Icon and the page URL.
 You can add as many buttons as you want.

+### Slider

+Tikva supports an image slider, which is a component of Bootstrap framework.
+The slider is fully configurable by the admin plugin, so it's strong recommended to use it.
+In the first tab you will find the generic options to configure the slider.
+You can switch in on or off and choose the place where the slider will be displayed.

+**Usage:** The slider is embeddable in every page.
+To enable the slider view, please choose            the page template "Default with slider".
+You can switch the slider on and off in
+           the slider options, but without choosing the right page template, it will never be displayed.

+#### Options

+* slider.enabled: true/false - Show Slider
+* slider.position: Slider position, the possible values are:
+    1: Above navigation (if navbar position is not fixed)
+    2: Between navigation and content
+    3: Between content and footer
+* slider.width: Width of slider images.
+Set '0' for no resizing.
+It is recommended to use an appropriate image size of the slider images, e.g. 1920x500px when uploading the slider images.
+The slider images are not resized automatically, but it's possible to set a width with this option.
+This works in combination with the next setting "Preserve ratio".
+* slider.height: Height of slider images.
+Set '0' for no resizing.
+It is recommended to use an appropriate image size of the slider images, e.g. 1920x500px when uploading the slider images.
+The slider images are not resized automatically, but it's possible to set a height with this option.
+This works in combination with the next setting "Preserve ratio".
+* slider.preserve_ratio: true/false - Preserve ratio of slider images
+* slider.interval: Transition delay.
+Number of milliseconds a photo is displayed for (enter 0 for no automatically cycling), default 5000
+* slider.pause.pause: Pause sliding on mouseenter
+* slider.keyboard.keyboard: Slider reacts to keyboard events
+* slider.wrap.wrap: Cycle continuously

+#### Items

+The slider items (images) are stored in a list, so you can add as many as you want.
+The itemss can be configured by the following fields:

+*  .title: Title
+*  .image: Image upload with filesystem destination: 'user/pages/images/slider'
+*  .description: The description and title are displayed in the bottom of the image content.
+*  .alignment: Alignment, valid input is "left", "centered" or "right" to place the title and description
+* .text_color: Text color for title and description, default: transparent, i.e. use color defined in the theme stylesheet
+* .page: The page which will be linked to.
+Choose "unset" to disable.
+* .url: Enter URL to link to.
+Leave empty if this should not be used.
+The .url setting overwrites the .page option.

 ## Thanks

 * all Grav developers and contributors